 The Rise of Digital Nomadism

 The two main issues I have with the movement are how over-hyped and egotistical it has become.
-This particularly applies to the digital nomads who incessantly advertise the lifestyle on their blogs, social media and YouTube.
+This particularly applies to the digital nomads who incessantly advertise the lifestyle on their blogs, social media accounts and YouTube channels.